Deep-Learning-with-Jax/.github/profile/README.md

 Programming in Python.
 If you are unfamiliar with Python, please consult https://docs.python.org/3/tutorial/ before starting to work on the course.
 Exposure to university-level math courses make it much easier to understand the material.
 However, participants from our digital humanities groups have completed the course on site.

+### Feedback
+This is the first version of this course.
+You will notice here and there.
+We are continuously working on improvements and new content.
+Make sure you come back next semester!
+If you have feedback or ideas for improvement, [reach out](https://www.dice.uni-bonn.de/hpca/de/hpca-lab-mitarbeiter/dr-moritz-wolter).

 ## Course contents:

 ### Part 1, Basics